-As of December 31, 2023, we had 29 full-time employees and two part-time employees of which 26 are based in the United Kingdom.
-21 of our employees hold advanced degrees, including 7 Ph.Ds.
+As of December 31, 2024, we had 27 full-time employees and two part-time employees of which 23 are based in the United Kingdom.
 We believe that our scientists and technical experts are significant assets of our business, and we value and support hiring exceptional talent to further develop our TRUFLEX® technology and drive our business growth.